-The program provides direct victim assistance services to Native American victims of crime in the six-county service area.
+Provides direct victim assistance services to Native American victims of crime in the six-county service area.
 This program ensures that health and safety needs of the victims are met, responds to victim needs throughout the prosecution phase of crime, and provides support and assistance to victims of all types of crime.

-Types of services provided by the GTB Tribal Victim Assistance Program include: Informing Victims of their rights, Transportation assistance to Court, Emotional support, referrals for counseling or other assistance, Victim Notification, Advocacy and support in Tribal/State/Federal Courts, assistance with relocation to a safe place, Assistance in filing Personal Protection Orders (PPO's), Assistance in filing for restitution, Assistance in filing Victim's Compensation Claims.
+Types of services provided by the GTB Tribal Victim Assistance Program include: informing victims of their rights, transportation assistance to court, emotional support, referrals for counseling or other assistance, victim notification, advocacy and support in Tribal/State/Federal Courts, assistance with relocation to a safe place, assistance in filing Personal Protection Orders (PPO's), assistance in filing for restitution, and assistance in filing Victim's Compensation Claims.